whitehackrpg/whitebot/README.md

 # whitebot
-Wrapper code to turn whiteshell into a discord bot.
+This project turns whiteshell into a discord bot.

 You need sbcl, quicklisp, whiteshell, lispcord and a discord account that has been prepared for running a bot in one of your channels.
 Follow the below steps: